-Future changes to public transport pricing must be carefully considered to support the outcomes of this strategy.
+Future changes to public transport pricing must be carefully considered to support the outcomes of this strategy to ensure public transport is attractive and fares are set at a fair level.

-Policy 41: Support changes to fees which encourage more people to use public transport, including outside peak times.
+Policy 48: Support changes to fares which incentivise public transport use during off-peak periods .